HL7/bser/input/pagecontent/referral_service_request_resources.md

 Each referral service request includes references to a patient (subject), referral initiator (requester), referral recipient (performer), and a reference to a bundle of supporting information consistent with the scope of the referral use case as designated in ServiceRequest.code.
 The supporting information bundles are mutually exclusive.
-Each bundle functions as a use case-specific information content profile.

 ### Referral Service Request Clinical Statements